 A VA loan is a mortgage loan guaranteed by the U.S. Department of Veteran Affairs (VA) that is available to most US service members.
 It offers some very great benefits to those that have served our country.

-NEW FOR 2020--there i no loan limit on a VA pUrchase--meaning 100% finAncing is avaiable with NO LIMIT ON Loan amout.
+There are no loan limits on a VA pUrchases--meaning 100% finAncing is avaiable with NO LIMIT ON Loan amout.
 Some restrictions apply!

 Benefits of VA Loans